 The thing I love most about this book is that it is empathetic to the learning curve of using they/them pronouns but also doesn’t let people off of the hook.
 It wants to hold the reader accountable for using people’s proper pronouns and shows how much an asshat you are if you refuse to use them (and how harmful it can be to those who ask you to use their they/them pronouns).
 It explains how to hold people accountable, how to make your everyday vocabulary more inclusive, and touches on when to fight for your correct pronouns to be used and when to possibly let go of relationships with people who refuse to use them.

 With it being such a short comic, there isn’t much more to say about this book!
 The only downsides to the book is that:

-That it is only a basic guide the they/them pronouns.
+- That it is only a basic guide to they/them pronouns.